benoitc/tproxy/README.rst

 * { "close": True } - Close the connection.
 * { "close": String } - Close the connection after sending
   the String.
+* { "file": String } - Return a file specify by the file path and close the connection.
+* { "file": String, "reply": String } - Return a file specify by the file path and close the connection.
+* { "file": Int, "reply": String} - Same as above but reply with given data back to the client
+* { "file": Int } - Return a file specify by
+  its file descriptor * { "file": Int, "reply": String} - Same as above but reply with given data back to the client

+**"file"** command can have 2 optionnnal parameters:

+- offset: argument specifies where to begin in the file.
+- nbytes: specifies how many bytes of the file should be sent

+If `sendfile <http://en.wikipedia.org/wiki/Sendfile>`_ API available it will be used to send a file with "file" command.

 To handle ssl for remote connection you can add these optionals
 arguments: